[API] Java SDK double slash bug with arvados-controller

 Continuing to tolerate client bugs that were tolerated before should be easy enough here.
 But the buggy client should still be fixed.
 API endpoints are "/arvados/...", not "//arvados/...".

-#13 Updated by Tom Clegg about 1 year ago
+#13 Updated by Tom Clegg over 1 year ago

 Tom Clegg wrote: